-The provisions of the CPA are enforced by both the state Attorney General and the District Attorneys.
-There is no private right of action under CPA.
+The provisions of the Colorado Privacy Act are enforced by both the state Attorney General and the District Attorneys and there is no private right of action.

-Until January 1st, 2025, in the event of a violation of the CPA, the Attorney General or District Attorney will issue a notice of violation “if a cure is deemed possible.”
+Until January 1st, 2025, in the event of a violation of the Colorado Privacy Act, the Attorney General or District Attorney will issue a notice of violation “if a cure is deemed possible.”
 If you fail to cure the violation within 60 days after receiving the notice, action may be brought against you.

-As far as penalties are concerned, under CPA, a violation is considered as deceptive trade practice, and the penalties for this can range between $2,000 and $20,000 per violation, according to the Colorado Revised Statutes, Title 6.
+As far as penalties are concerned, under the Colorado Privacy Act, a violation is considered as deceptive trade practice, and the penalties for this can range between $2,000 and $20,000 per violation, according to the Colorado Revised Statutes, Title 6.

 - Right to access data